onema/opsworks-chef-cookbooks/mongodb/README.md

 The cookbook aims to be platform independant, but is best tested on debian squeeze systems.

-The `10gen_repo` recipe configures the package manager to use 10gen's official package reposotories on Debian, Ubuntu, Redhat, CentOS, Fedora, and Amazon linux distributions.
+The `10gen_repo` recipe currently supports only the Debian and Ubuntu 10gen repository.
+Patches for other platforms are welcome.

 # DEFINITIONS: